smrtcdr/online-compilers/README.md

 # Online Tools

 Here you can find a list of online tools for coding.
-Most of them are web frontends for compilers and programs running on remote server.
+Most of them are web front-ends for compilers and programs on remote server.
 Whenever possible, links to corresponding GitHub projects will be given.

 ## List of online IDEs